Paul Goldschmidt has Turned Back the Clock — But Not Far Enough - News Break

 Paul Goldschmidt has Turned Back the Clock — But Not Far Enough

 A little over two years ago, I wrote a column entitled, “Paul Goldschmidt Has a Patience Problem.”
 It’s not a bad column; not one of my best, but not bad at all.
 I’d say sort of middle of the pack.
 Looking back, it’s fun to remember a time when Paul DeJong looked like an MVP candidate, as he did for the first couple months of 2019.
-To be fair, DeJong did have a fantastic season that year, posting a four-win campaign and some otherworldly defensive numbers, but he stopped hitting that summer, and we’ve never really seen that guy come back since.www.chatsports.com
+To be fair, DeJong did have a fantastic season that year, posting a four-win campaign and some otherworldly defensive numbers, but he stopped hitting that summer, and we’ve never really seen that guy come back since.
+If you want to read that old article, go ahead.
+If not, don’t worry; I’ll summarise most of the key points as I go here today.www.vivaelbirdos.com